-In order to balance your workload throughout the year, it is recommended that you prepare approximately nine units of lectures for examination in each of the Michaelmas and Lent terms.
-Of course, you are welcome to attend more than this number of lectures, and at the beginning of term it is certainly expected that you start by attending more than nine units of lectures before deciding which courses to concentrate on after two weeks or so.
-If you intend to write an essay, you should be aware that it is very tempting to spend more time on this than an equivalent three-unit lecture course.
+start more than nine units of lectures before deciding which courses to concentrate on after two weeks or so.
+When writing your essay, you should be aware that it is very tempting to spend more time on this than an equivalent three-unit lecture course.
 For this reason, there may be some advantage in taking slightly more units in Michaelmas term.
 Most students spend the Easter term preparing for the examination, though there are a limited number of examinable Part III courses given during this term.